 A8.
 Once selected, most Medicare beneficiaries do not want to change their Medicare Plan D plan from one year to the next.
-However, there is a high probability that the plan that was optimal this year will have substantially larger costs the following year.
+However, there is a high probability that the plan that was optimal this year will have more substantial costs the following year.
 Each Medicare Prescription Drug plan is required to provide to its members the Annual Notice of Change by September 30.
 This includes both changes in benefits and costs.
 Therefore, review the plan changes and if you’re ready to change the plan, do it at the Annual Enrollment Period (October 15 – December 7).
 The coverage will begin January 1 of the following year.
 Remember:

 - Compare benefits and costs of your present plan with those of other plans.